allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 **Multi-frontend**<br/>
 One of the OpBox key features is separating page definitions from frontend renderers.
-Page definition is a JSON document with the page structure and page data (content).
+Page definition is a JSON document containing the page structure and data (content).
 It’s up to the renderer how the page is presented to frontend users.

 For now, we have two renderers: Web —